heroines.ca

 You can help ensure that notable women in Canadian history are not forgotten.
 Here are a few ideas for celebrating Women's History Month in Canada - in October or anytime of the year!

-• Create an exhibit (physical or electronic) on the contributions of interesting women in your community and display it at your place of work or school, your local library or museum, etc. If you develop and Internet site feel free to email us with the URL so we can link to your product.
+• Create an exhibit (physical or electronic) on the contributions of interesting women in your community and display it at your place of work or school, your local library or museum, etc. If you develop a website feel free to email us with the URL so we can link to your product.

 • Kitsipimi Otunna